 Create an environment for success through the following duties:

-• Responsible for the planning, supervision, management, and evaluation of all educational programs to support the CGTI mission, vision, and values.
+• Planning, supervision, management, and evaluation of all educational programs to support the CGTI mission, vision, and values.

-• Maintain professional contact with other institutions, associations, and organizations and in cooperation with the CGTI Operations Coordinator, further develop the Industry Partner (student placement) program.
+• Maintain professional contact and function as the liaison to other institutions, associations, and organizations and help further develop the Industry Partner (student placement) program.

-• Support the Operations Coordinator in day-to-day operations of the school.
-Ensure administrative and financial systems are established and in place that support the overall mission of CGTI.
+• Oversees the day-to-day functioning of the school, ensuring administrative and financial systems are in place.

 • Develop and maintain policies and procedures necessary for high quality, affordable educational services.

-• Complete and submit all required documents and reports and update required information in Arizona Job Connection for continued eligibility on the Department of Economic Security Eligible Training Provider List.
+• Complete and submit all required documents and reports and update required information in Arizona Job Connection for continued eligibility on the DES Eligible Training Provider List.

 • Ability to represent CGTI and PCOA as a senior leader